 Local Plan Examination

-An updated Hearings Programme (version 19, 22 March 2017) has been published giving details, including dates where available, on future hearings blocks for both the Cambridge Local Plan and South Cambridgeshire Local Plan examinations.
-Version 19 provides updated details for the forthcoming two blocks of hearings relating to Matter SC6 (South Cambridgeshire Local Plan – Strategic Sites), Matter CC6 (Cambridge Local Plan – Maintaining a Balanced Supply of Housing), and Matter CC8 (Cambridge Local Plan – Omission Sites).
+An updated Hearings Programme (version 20, 7 April 2017) has been published giving details, including dates where available, on future hearings blocks for both the Cambridge Local Plan and South Cambridgeshire Local Plan examinations.
+Inspectors’ Matters and Issues for Matter SC1 have also been published.

 Further information will be published in due course and you are advised to regularly check for updates if you have an interest in future hearings.